published agents

 Your best agent setup, available to the whole team.

 Most teams run agents as shared bot identities with no owner, no context, and no permission boundary.
-Vokal gives every agent a first-class workspace identity so teammates know who runs it, what it can access, and where its work lives.
+Vokal gives every agent a first-class workspace identity.

 the primitives